 Rising grocery prices are not limited to just one category, brand or item.
 Generally speaking, however, the biggest inflation of food is the cost of meat – including beef, pork, fish, chicken and turkey.

-That said, prices for food staples are also increasing.
+That said, prices for food staples are also increasing year-over-year.
 Shoppers have likely noticed the rising cost of food for dairy, produce, grains and oils.

-I have tracked a few specific items that are regularly on my budget grocery list and can clearly see the food prices going up.
+I have tracked a few specific items that are regularly on my budget grocery list in the United States and can clearly see the food prices going up.

 For example, I have noted an increase in canned food prices at the grocery store where I normally do my shopping.
 In early 2020, beans cost 55 cents a can.
 The same can of beans now costs 69 cents.
 While not a large amount of actual money, the difference is a 25% increase.